alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     * `objdump --disassembler-options "intel" -S ./main.out`
 * Dissamble only a function from a binary file:
     * `gdb`: `gdb --quiet --eval-command="set disassembly-flavor intel" --eval-command="disassemble /m <func_name>" --batch <binary_file>`.
-    * `objdump`: `objdump --disassembler-options "intel" [--demangle] --disassemble=<func_name> --source <binary_file>`.
+    * `objdump`: `objdump --disassembler-options "intel" [--demangle] [--no-show-raw-insn] --disassemble=<func_name> --source <binary_file>`.

-* For C++, add `--demangle` to `objdump` to decode (a.k.a. demangle) low-level symbol names into user-level human-friendly names.
+        * `--demangle`: for C++, it is used to decode (a.k.a. demangle) low-level symbol names into user-level human-friendly names.
             * Name mangling is the encoding of function and variable names into unique names so that linkers can separate common names in the language.
 Name mangling is commonly used to facilitate the overloading feature and visibility within different scopes.
+        * `--no-show-raw-insn`: Disable the output of instruction bytes.

 ## x86-64 register fundamentals